UntitledsTakenNOOOO/dehacked-attack/README.md

 * Super Archvile [Summoner Variant]: Summons a swarm of arachnorbs on flinch.
 Replaces the Super Archvile if Spawn Targets are present.

 FINAL BOSSES (enabled by CVar and then selected in place of Icon of Sin):
 * Hell Smith (Survive in Hell): More aggressive than his ordinary counterpart.
-With his full 20000 health, he's is hard to take down, and spawns AFTER a large army of other monsters.
+With his full 20000 health, he is hard to take down, and spawns AFTER a large army of other monsters.
 * Spider Mastermind (Going Down): A totally ordinary spider mastermind with nothing weird about it (ha, yeah right).
 Spawns with some zombies, imps, demons and revenants.
+* Hierophant: With his full 8000 HP, alongside being aided by his many clones and other monsters being spawned in, this guy is tough to take down.
 * Super Archvile [Final Boss Form] (Valiant): Spawns with a swarm of arachnorbs.
 Has 7500 health, and summons monsters when flinched, which get deadlier if flinched more than four times.
 * Gridlock Cardinal [Final Boss Form] (Gridlock 64): This monstrosity has both phases and moves faster, and in phase two it even now has the ability to teleport.
 Good luck.
 * Overlord (50 Monsters): A flying demon with a triple cacodemon attack and an ability to summon lost souls.
 This doesn't seem too bad at first...and then you enter phase 2.